Many people bury their feelings and hold on to past trauma.

 At some point, you have to deal with your painful past and do whatever it takes to move forward.

-Here are few steps that can help you begin to let go of the past.
+Here are a few steps that can help you overcome the pain of the past.

 Your Memories May Betray You